How many Capital One cards can you have?

 Key takeaways: How many Capital One cards can you have?

-There’s no definitive answer to how many Capital One credit cards you can have.
+There’s no definitive answer to the question of how many Capital One credit cards you can have.
 But it’s probably more helpful to think in terms of how many you should have.
-And that depends on how many you can make work for you and the amount you can responsibly manage.
+And that depends on how many you can make work for you and the number you can responsibly manage.

 If you’re new to credit or searching for your next credit card, Capital One can help: